ecopony/gamedayapi/README.md

 Just getting going here.

-Right now, will just go get the same game each time you run and print some stuff to the console.
+Right now, will just go get a game for the team/date provided and output the game xml to the console.

-Prerequisites: go (for the time being also assumes Postgres locally, with a go-gameday database and role, and a pitches table with a code field)
+Prerequisites: go

 To build and run:
 ---------